be-oi/beoi-training/23-misc-math/README.md

 - Fast pow (logarithmic computation of powers)
 - Matrix product
 - Fibonacci numbers (and their computation with matrix powers)
-- Powers of an adjacency matrix (TODO)
+- Powers of an adjacency matrix
 - The "tortoise and hare" method for cycle detection

 ## Prerequisites